 1 teaspoon smoked paprika

 2 pounds Yukon gold potatoes, chopped into ½” pieces (about 3-4 medium potatoes)

 1 cup raw cashews

 In a large soup pot, saute the onion in the olive oil for 3-4 minutes over medium heat, stirring frequently.
 Add the garlic and saute until fragrant.
 Add the red bell pepper and jalapeno and cook until tender-crisp.

-Now pour in the vegetable broth, Ancho chili powder, smoked paprika, corn, and potatoes.
+Now add the vegetable broth, Ancho chili powder, smoked paprika, corn, and potatoes.
 Stir.
-Bring to a boil, then simmer for about 10 minutes until the potatoes are fork-tender.
+Bring to a boil, then simmer for about 10-15 minutes until the potatoes are fork-tender.

-In a blender, add the cashews, nutritional yeast and 2 cups of the soup.
+In a blender, add the cashews, nutritional yeast, and 2 cups of the soup.
 Blend until very smooth, then add back to the pot and stir.
-Simmer another 10 minutes.
+Simmer for another 10 minutes.
 Serve topped with cashew crema, scallion, and Aleppo pepper.